AhmedHassan-DA/NutriBev-Energy-Drink-Market-Research/4_Documentation/NutriBev Energy Drink Market Research.md

 - A clear understanding of the most preferred flavors and packaging options for the new energy drink.
 - A pricing strategy that aligns with consumer expectations and market competition.
 - Segmented consumer profiles to guide targeted marketing campaigns.
-- Actionable insights on how to differentiate NutriBev’s product from competitors.